minhok1/technical-interview-prep/Approaches.md

   returns NaN because var x; moves to the top but x = 23 remains at the bottom

 - var has no block scope, so if you use var for a for loop, then it will be global (which may impact async stuff within the loops)
+- Event loop in javascript is between call stack, callback queue and Web API.
+Call stack is just the main body that executes functions.
+Functions that get called inside other functions get added to the stack and get executed first - easy.
+Then, once the call stack is empty, the ever-rotating event loop starts grabbing elements from the callback queue.
+Web API is for adding these async elements to the callback queue.
+When the main body in call stack has promise, setTimeOut, etc, Web API adds it to the callback queue.
+- Document represents the DOM, and is a part of window. window consists of many things, including document, console, setTimeOut, etc
+- DOM manipulation: Getting a DOM element, storing it in a variable, then altering it (which would change it because it's an object, so the variable would contain a reference to the DOM object)
+- Document.getElementById(), Document.getElementsByClassName, Document.getElementsByTagName(), Document.querySelector() -> selecting elements. getElementsById gives the element, but the others give nodelist.
+Nodelist is not an array - it's an object, so you need to convert it to an array to loop through it -> = [].slice.call(document.getElementsById().children);
+- querySelector can work for id and class as well by using '#idname' and '.classname' but it is slower
+- const para = Document.createElement("p") creates a p element.
+Then you can do something like document.querySelector("section").appendChild(para).
+You can also append text by creating with Document.createTextNode().
+- Doing appendChild(element) will move that element to the end, and removeChild(element) will remove that element.
+To make a copy, use Node.cloneNode().
+You can also remove the element by itself by doing element.remove() or element.parentNode.removeChild(element).
+- Elements have "style" field as well.
+If you add it in the style tag of HTML, it's just css syntax.
+But you can also do element.style.color/background-color/width/etc as well.
+- element.setAttribute("class", "highlight") will set the class to highlight defined in css.
+- element.classList.add() adds a class. removeClass, hasClass also exist.
+- Event bubbling -> event propagating upwards into parent elements.
+- You can add events to elements: document.getElementById('test').addEventListener('click', function(e) {
+  //do stuff -> e.target has the element
+  })

 # List